cssherry/electron_test_app/README.md

 - $ node . (runs in terminal)
 - $ npm install --save electron (declared dependency on electron)
 - $ npm start

+## Getting as much done as possible
+- Open and save file are the save
+- Important components: app, BrowserWindow
+- Don't open arbitrary website with access to full system, create own website
+- Requiring files:
+  - In JS: `__dirname`: path that current file is in
+  - In HTML: 'require('./renderer.js')'

+## Security